 The Powder Mountain Snow Safety Department is responsible for controlling access to avalanche terrain and actively reducing avalanche danger.
+Avalanche mitigation within the area boundary reduces, but does not eliminate, the possibility of avalanches occurring.
 Access to avalanche terrain is regulated through a series of rope lines, signs and gates.
 Travel into avalanche terrain is only permissible through open avalanche gates.
 At times of elevated or increasing avalanche hazard these gates will be closed.
 When the hazard decreases or is actively mitigated gates may be reopened at the discretion of the Snow Safety Team.
 Travel into closed avalanche terrain is a violation of Weber County Ordinances Chapter 22 § 109-22-01 and Chapter 4, §14-3-5 through §14-3-10.
 Violators will lose lift privileges and/or will be turned over to the Weber County Sheriff.

 Powder Mountain road is steep and can be a challenge to drive.
 Please do not pass vehicles on the road.
 When attempting to drive the road in snowy conditions, it is required that you have 4-wheel drive and snow tires.
 While descending the road, downshift into low gears to control your speed and avoid overheating your vehicles brakes.
 Always bear in mind that we provide bus service in conjunction with UTA so consider leaving the driving to a professional.